 CE 71.
-CIVIL ENGINEERING PROJECTS I. 3 credits.
+CIVIL ENGINEERING PROJECTS.
+3 credits.

-Prerequisite: Limited to seniors who ranked in the upper half of their Junior class.
+Prerequisite: Satisfactory senior standing in Civil Engineering.
 The student works on one or more individually selected projects, guided by the Civil Engineering Department staff.
 The projects may include planning, research (library or laboratory), engineering reports, statistical or analytical investigations, and designs.
 Any of these may follow class inspired direction or the student may branch out on his own.
 The project or projects of each student must be completed and professionally presented by assigned due dates for appropriate review and recording of accomplishment.
 Critiques will be held and the student will present his work to other students having similar interests.